Unlocking Gen Z at Work: A Generational Impact Study 2024

 If you've ever Googled 'how to stop procrastinating', you've likely come across suggestions like using to-do lists and setting SMART goals.
 While these strategies can be a good starting point, we were determined to dig deeper to understand what truly motivates people.
 What makes the difference between the people who set out to accomplish big things, and those who actually follow through with it?

-At Fingerprint for Success, we spent more than 20 years studying the motivations of some of the world's most successful entrepreneurs and business leaders.
-In doing so, we uncovered 48 different traits that drive people to get things done at work.
+At Marlee, we spent more than 20 years researching the motivations of some of the world's most successful entrepreneurs and business leaders.
+In doing so, we uncovered 48 motivational traits that drive people to get things done at work.
 We discovered that contrary to what some self-development experts might suggest, highly effective people don't have specific personality traits that make them 'special.'
 This is great news, given that personality is largely stable, and is difficult to change in adulthood.

 The benefits of tapping into your personal motivations